 3. Animal Welfare: Ensure that the shearer prioritizes the welfare of the alpacas.
 They should be knowledgeable about alpaca anatomy and sensitive to the animals' needs during the shearing process.
 Ask about their procedures for handling any injuries or emergencies that may arise during shearing.

 4. Shearing Method: What shearing method does the shearer use for shearing alpacas?
 Although there is an industry-standard restrained method of shearing alpacas, there are plenty of ways that shearers may try to shear alpacas.
 Make sure you are aware of how a shearer does things and that you are comfortable with that method before having them out.
 5. Pricing: Consider your budget, but don't go for the cheapest option.
 You want quality work, not just a bargain.
-Most shearers offer extra services like toenail trimming or teeth work, so weigh those options against your needs too.
+Most shearers offer extra services like toenail trimming or dental work, so weigh those options against your needs, too.
 6. Years in Business: Usually, the longer they've been at it, the better.
 Seasoned shearers have seen it all and can handle any curveballs during shearing.
 7. Handling Techniques: Ensure they prioritize the comfort and safety of your alpacas during shearing.
 Gentle handling is a must.

 8. Alpaca Shearing Assistants: The best alpaca shearers travel with their own help for handling and restraining the animals – you might think this is a given, but there are actually A LOT of shearers who expect the clients to provide help restraining the alpacas.
 It's normal for the shearer to expect you to have help on hand for fiber bagging, etc., but ideally, they will come to your farm with the proper help they need for actual animal handling and shearing.
 Ask your potential shearer if they travel with help and what they expect you to do during the shearing process – this can make a huge difference in your shearing day experience.